Impact the Future of BioMADE by Joining a Committee or Subcommittee

 BioMADE committees and subcommittees are an excellent opportunity to network in the industry, meet like-minded colleagues, and develop professionally.
 We need your creativity and expertise to meet our collective ambitious objectives for building a bioindustrial manufacturing ecosystem.

-Participating on a (sub)committee is one of the best ways to influence the direction of BioMADE.
-(Sub)committee members will guide future iterations of the Roadmaps and Blueprints that inform Project Calls and the overall direction of BioMADE.
-Decisions and suggestions made through subcommittees will directly translate into action that impact the entire BioMADE ecosystem.
+Participating on a committee or subcommittee is one of the best ways to influence the direction of BioMADE.
+Committee and subcommittee members will guide future iterations of the Roadmaps and Blueprints that inform Project Calls and the overall direction of BioMADE.
+Decisions and suggestions made will directly translate into action that impact the entire BioMADE ecosystem.
 Get your seat at the table while BioMADE is shaping the future of bioindustrial manufacturing in the U.S.!

-Each subcommittee will be led by a co-chair from the Technical, Education and Workforce Development, or 4S (Safety, Security, Sustainability, and Social Responsibility) Committee.
-Consider joining a subcommittee where you already have expertise, or join a subcommittee for an area in which you’d like to grow and aren’t currently an expert.
+Each subcommittee is led by a co-chair from a BioMADE Committee.
+Consider joining a subcommittee where you already have expertise or join an area in which you’d like to grow and aren’t currently an expert.

-Scheduling and the time commitment will vary by subcommittee, but members should generally plan to meet virtually monthly for one hour and spend 2-6 hours per month working outside of meetings (1-4 hours per month for 4S Subcommittees).
 Activities may include conducting research, pulling together best practices, identifying workshops and professional development opportunities, engaging with other members on their projects, evaluating research directions, and more.
 Many activities of the subcommittee will be driven by the subcommittee itself.
-The time you spend participating on subcommittees may be reported as part of the in-kind annual membership dues for your organization.

 Technical Subcommittees